tap349/tap349.github.io/_posts/2018-03-02-markdown-style-guide.md

   use this format instead of `pry>` or `iex>` prompts where possible.

-- use comment line followed by blank line to specify file path
+- use comment line followed by blank line to specify file path inside code block

   1. <https://sass-lang.com/guide>
   2. <https://rossta.net/blog/from-sprockets-to-webpack.html>